SELF-Technology/self-chain-public/docs/Technical Docs/Security/Post_Quantum_Cryptography.md

 - Excellent performance characteristics compared to other PQC candidates
 - Well-analyzed security properties with conservative parameter selection

-**Implementation Status:** Module structure created with interfaces for both Kyber-768 and Kyber-1024 variants, with Kyber-1024 as the default for maximum security margin.
+**Implementation Status:** Module structure designed with planned interfaces for both Kyber-768 and Kyber-1024 variants, with Kyber-1024 as the default for maximum security margin.

 ### 2. Quantum-Resistant Signatures (SPHINCS+)